jariperttunen/lukeghg/CRFREPORTER_ANNUAL_CHECK.md

 Each year new element must be created manually.
 The UID identifier or each item of the element must be retrieved from CRFReporter Simple xml.

-Tips: write nonsense values (for easy UID recover) for 1990 only, export simple xml and find the nonsense values in the xml.
+**Tips**: write nonsense values (for easy UID recover) for 1990 only, export simple xml and find the nonsense values in the xml.
 This guides close to the UIDs needed.

 ## HH HWP Activity data